Developing Student Metacognition

 Can Metacognition Be Taught?

-One of the best ways to improve your metacognitive skills is to write down your thoughts and analyze them later.
-By writing down your thoughts, you force yourself to consider them objectively, and you may realize that you weren't thinking clearly at the moment.
+One of the best ways to improve your metacognitive skills is to write down your thoughts and analyse them later.
+By writing down your thoughts, you force yourself to consider them objectively, and you may realise that you weren't thinking clearly at the moment.

 What is the Purpose of Metacognition?

 We use metacognitive skills to understand ourselves and others, and to improve our performance.
-Metacognition is a skill that everyone should practice, especially students.
+Metacognition is a skill that everyone should practise, especially students.

 Students who are able to reflect on their learning and identify areas for improvement tend to perform better academically.